-In order to facilitate transfer with maximum applicability of transfer credits, prospective transfer students should plan a course of study that will meet the requirements of a degree program at the receiving institution.
-Additionally, students should determine if there are language requirements or any special course requirements that can be met during the freshman or sophomore year.
-This will enable students to plan and pursue a course of study that will articulate with the receiving institution's program.
-Students are encouraged to seek further information regarding transfer from their academic adviser and the college or university to which they plan to transfer.
+In order to facilitate transfer with maximum applicability of transfer credit, prospective transfer students should plan a course of study that will meet the requirements of a degree program at the receiving institution.
+Specifically, students should identify early in their collegiate studies an institution and major to which they desire to transfer.
+Furthermore, students should determine if there are language requirements or any special course requirements that can be met during the freshman or sophomore year.
+This will enable students to plan and pursue a course of study that will articulate with the receiving institution's major.
+Students are encouraged to seek further information regarding transfer from both their adviser and the college or university to which they plan to transfer.